Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide-WindowsAzure-ServiceBus.md

 ### Working with sessions

-Previously, in `WindowsAzure.ServiceBus`, you to receive messages from a session enabled queue/subscription you would register a message using the `QueueClient.RegisterSessionHandler()` method to receive messages from an available set of sessions.
+In `WindowsAzure.ServiceBus`, you to receive messages from a session-enabled queue/subscription you would register a message using the `QueueClient.RegisterSessionHandler` method to receive messages from an available set of sessions.

-Now in `Azure.Messaging.ServiceBus`, we simplify this by giving session variants of the same methods and classes that are available when working with queues/subscriptions that do not have sessions enabled.
+In `Azure.Messaging.ServiceBus`, we simplify this by giving session-aware variants of the same methods and classes that are available when working with queues/subscriptions that do not have sessions enabled.

 The below code snippet shows you the session variation of the `ServiceBusProcessor`.